 reported spatial emissions data are an input for models used to assess atmospheric concentrations and deposition, as the spatial location of emissions determines to a great extent their atmospheric dispersion patterns and impact area.
 The results of model assessments inform national and international policies used to improve the environment and human health;

-regular reporting of spatial emissions is required under the Emission Reporting Guidelines for Parties to the LRTAP Convention.
+regular reporting of spatial emissions is required under the Emission Reporting Guidelines for Parties to the LRTAP Convention as well as under the EU NEC Directive.

-This chapter provides guidance on compiling spatial emissions datasets.
+This chapter provides guidance on compiling spatially explicit emission datasets.
 It focuses on methods suitable for generating and reporting spatial data required under the LRTAP Convention that are consistent with nationally-reported inventories.

 This chapter starts with the definition of terms used when dealing with spatial datasets (Section 2).
 In Section 3 a generic set of methodologies for deriving spatial datasets from national emissions inventories is established.
 A sector-specific tiered approach for estimating spatial emissions is discussed and some sector-specific issues are dealt with.
 Furthermore, approaches to combining spatial datasets are presented to enable the inventory compiler to derive an aggregated spatial dataset combining sectoral emissions into a unified gridded dataset like that needed for European Monitoring and Evaluation Programme (EMEP) reporting.
 All methods rely on the identification and use of important spatial datasets.
 Therefore, generic data sources for this type of data are outlined in Section 4.
 In Section 5 an overview of available spatially disaggregated emission inventories is given, which could be used as a starting point for emission mapping.